cf-toolsuite/cf-butler/README.md

 ```
 DELETE /policies/application/{id}
 ```
 > Delete an application policy by its id.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 DELETE /policies/serviceInstance/{id}
 ```
 > Delete a service instance policy by its id.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 DELETE /policies/query/{id}
 ```
 > Delete a query policy by its id.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 DELETE /policies/hygiene/{id}
 ```
 > Delete a hygiene policy by its id.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 DELETE /policies/legacy/{id}
 ```
 > Delete a legacy policy by its id.
-This endpoint is only available when `cf.policies.provider` is set to `dbms`.
+This endpoint is only available when `cf.policies.git.uri` is set to an empty string.

 ```
 POST /policies/refresh